amillarwilson/Visual_Melanoma_Classifier/README.md

 But how do patients recognise melanomas?
 It can be difficult to recognise a melanoma, with the American Academy of Dermatology recommending the "ABCDE" system, with each letter describing an aspect of the appearance or behaviour of a melanoma that differentiates it from a normal mole.
 This system assumes two key things: 1) Patients will faithfully carry out the ABCDE system on each more, and 2) every melanoma fits the ABCDE system.
 Though it is doubtful that every person would put the time in to run an ABCDE check on each mole, it is absolute fact that not all melanomas fall under the ABCDE characteristics (3).

 To help alleviate this problem without the need for a national melanoma screening system, an image analysis tool could be developed to help raise red flags to warn of a melanoma.
-By way of being a proof of concept, this was a weekend project which uses machine learning to analyse photographs of concerning moles, classifying them into normal moles (naevi, sing. naevus) or melanomas.
+By way of being a **proof of concept**, this was a weekend project which uses machine learning to analyse photographs of concerning moles, classifying them into normal moles (naevi, sing. naevus) or melanomas.

+**This software is for educational and academic purposes only and should not be used in place of a doctor's opinion.
+If you have a new or suspect mole, please seek appropriate medical care.**

 # Methods
 ## Data origin